Areas we work in

 Fairview Therapy Centre also offer mediation services if required.
 See Mediation within the ‘Our Services’ section.

-Sexuality, Sexual identity, LGBT issues
+Sexuality, Sexual identity, LGBTIQA+ issues

 Our sexuality encompasses our sexual identity and our sexual orientation.
 Sexual orientation is an individual’s sexual preference and sexual identity is the sexual label that an individual might use.